Recovering contact forms from boundary data: Introduction

 \section{Introduction}

-In this paper, we study contact $1$-forms $\b$ and contact structures $\xi_\b$ they generate on compact connected smooth $(2n+1)$-manifolds $X$ with boundary.
-We focus on residual structures along the boundary $\d X$ that allow to reconstruct $X$ and the contact form $\b$ or the contact structure $\xi_\b$ on $X$, up to a smooth diffeomorphism.
-When possible, such a reconstruction deserves the name of ``holography".
+In this paper, we study contact $1$-forms $\b$ on compact connected smooth $(2n+1)$-manifolds $X$ with boundary.
+We focus on residual structures along the boundary $\d X$ that allow to reconstruct $X$ and the contact form $\b$ on $X$, up to a smooth diffeomorphism.
+When possible, such a reconstruction deserves the name of ``{\sf holography}".

-We understand better the reconstruction of contact forms $\b$ than the reconstruction of associated contact structures $\xi_\b$ from the appropriate boundary data.
-Thus, our results mainly focus on contact forms.
 In fact, modulo the Holography Theorem from \cite{K4}, our techniques are quite pedestrian, but the questions we tackle here seem to be novel.
-Some ideas of this paper can be traced back to \cite{K2} and \cite{K5}.
+Some ideas of this paper can be traced back to \cite{K2} and \cite{K4}.

-The earlier version of this paper \cite{K6} contains a wrong claim (Lemma 6.1).
-In the present version, we have deleted the old Section 6, Proposition 7.2, and Corollary 7.2, which depended on that erroneous lemma.

-We tried to make this text self-contained and each section readable almost independently from the others.

-Let us describe the general plan of the paper and some of its results informally.
-The paper consists of the following seven sections: